Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Preliminaries

 Another natural class of cocycles that belongs to $\HH$ is the derivative cocycles of certain Anosov diffeomorphisms restricted to 2-dimensional invariant subbundles.
 Via Markov partitions, such derivative cocycles can be realized as cocycles over subshifts of finite type, and the results stated in the introduction applies.
 In Section \ref{sec: 6}, we will discuss such class of cocycles in further details.

-We conclude the discussion on holonomies and cocycles in $\HH$ by describing a property called \textit{bounded distortion} that is satisfied by singular value potentials of cocycles in $\HH$: for any $\A \in \HH$, there exists $C\geq 1$ such that for any $n\in \N$, $\I \in \L(n)$, and $x,y \in [\I]$,
+We conclude the discussion on holonomies and cocycles in $\HH$ by describing a property called \textit{bounded distortion} that is satisfied by norm potentials of cocycles in $\HH$: for any $\A \in \HH$, there exists $C\geq 1$ such that for any $n\in \N$, $\I \in \L(n)$, and $x,y \in [\I]$,